 5. Use time management tools.
-If you are using your computer, it is all too easy to get distracted by notifications, Facebook, Pinterest or the news.
-Use an app that allows you to block certain websites for times you set, such as Self-Control (selfcontrolapp.com), Freedom (freedom.to), RescueTime (rescuetime.com) or the extension StayFocusd for Chrome (chrome.google.com/webstore).
-Toggl keeps track of your time and it gives you an overview of the time you spent for different tasks.
-Try Momentum, a nice app that, when you open a new tab, it provides you with a beautiful image, an inspirational quote, it gives you the time, and the opportunity to create a to-do list to keep you focused.
+If you are using your computer, it is all too easy to get distracted by notifications, Facebook, Pinterest, or the news.
+Use an app that allows you to block certain websites for times you set, such as Self-Control (selfcontrolapp.com), Freedom (freedom.to), RescueTime (rescuetime.com), or the extension StayFocusd for Chrome (chrome.google.com/webstore).
+Toggl keeps track of your time and it gives you an overview of the time you spent on different tasks.
+Try Momentum, a nice app that, when you open a new tab, provides you with a beautiful image, an inspirational quote, it gives you the time, and the opportunity to create a to-do list to keep you focused.
 Also, look at the tasks and processes you do repeatedly.
-Is there any way you could use a software program, or use a cloud based application to automate them and do them faster and better?
+Is there any way you could use a software program, or use a cloud-based application to automate them and do them faster and better?

 6. Do things right the first time.
 When you get distracted, you make mistakes.
 When you make mistakes you have to go back and fix them.
 Try to get the job flawless the first time and you will see massive results.

 7. Use your commute.
 If you have to drive to and from work, you can use that time to listen to great audiobooks and inspiring podcasts.

 8. Delegate and outsource.
 See if you can delegate some of your tasks, then do it.
 Your time is better used on income-producing activities rather than ordering office supplies or answering emails.
 Do the tasks that you do best.

 9. Just do it.
 Make a cup of coffee or tea, light a candle, find a peaceful place, and just do it.